Stalls Policy & Guidelines

 If the stall holder wishes to cancel this contract after notification. the Festival organisers reserve the right to retain 50% of the total site fee.

 Stallholders may operate throughout the festival hours of operation, or at the discretion of the Festival Stalls Manager.
+Festival hours of operation are: Friday 5pm – midnight, Saturday 10am – midnight, Sunday 10am – 5pm.
 Set up must be before 5pm Friday and pull down after 4pm Sunday.
 No stallholder vehicles movement will be permitted outside the above times of operation.
+If you choose to trade after dark, please provide your own lighting (solar/battery powered preferred due to limited power availability in the park).

 Stalls are not permitted to serve or supply alcohol.